uber-archive/fixtures-fs/README.md

   before calling your async `lambda` function and tear down the file system once the `lambda` finishes.

-You can invoke the returned `thunk` with a callback or an object with an `.end()` method.
+You can invoke the returned `func` with a callback or an object with an `.end()` method.

 #### `dirname`